1. What are export controls?

 10. What should I do if I think there has been a violation?

 a.
-Suspected violations should be reported to the Office for Export Controls Compliance at (847) 467-4063 or firstname.lastname@example.org as soon as possible.
-The OECC Director will work closely with you to ensure that suspected violations are reviewed closely and, if necessary, reported to the appropriate authority.
+Suspected violations should be reported to the Export Controls Compliance at (847) 467-4063 or firstname.lastname@example.org as soon as possible.
+The Export Controls Compliance Director will work closely with you to ensure that suspected violations are reviewed closely and, if necessary, reported to the appropriate authority.
 If a violation occurs, there are potential criminal and civil consequences for both the University and for any individuals involved.

 11. What types of resources does the University offer on export controls?

 a.
-In addition to its Policy of Export Controls Compliance, and additional resources on the OECC website, OECC conducts quarterly training for research administrators as well as additional training sessions arranged through a variety of outlets.
+In addition to its Policy of Export Controls Compliance, and additional resources on this website, we conduct quarterly training for research administrators as well as additional training sessions arranged through a variety of outlets.
 Additionally, export compliance training is available through the CITI initiative, which features training in a number of areas, including an introduction to export compliance, export compliance for researchers and research administrators, and a variety of other topics.
 This training can also be accessed via Northwestern’s LEARN @ Northwestern platform.
-OECC is also available to provide training and consultation upon request.
+Export Controls Compliance is also available to provide training and consultation upon request.